simeononsecurity/simeononsecurity.ch/content/articles/the-art-of-incident-response/index.en.md

 ### 1. Incorporate threat intelligence

-In the ever-evolving landscape of cybersecurity, organizations must stay one step ahead of threat actors.
+In the rapidly changing landscape of cybersecurity, organizations must stay one step ahead of threat actors.
 Incorporating **threat intelligence** into incident response processes is a proactive strategy to detect, respond to, and mitigate security incidents effectively.

 Threat intelligence involves gathering and analyzing information about the tactics, techniques, and procedures (TTPs) employed by threat actors.
 This invaluable data is sourced from diverse channels, including **open-source intelligence**, **dark web forums**, and **commercial threat intelligence feeds**.
-By leveraging this intelligence, organizations can bolster their incident response capabilities.
+By using this intelligence, organizations can bolster their incident response capabilities.

 One of the primary benefits of incorporating threat intelligence is the ability to proactively detect and prevent threats.
 For instance, if a threat actor is known for employing a specific type of malware or exploit, threat intelligence enables organizations to identify and counteract these threats before they inflict damage.
 By staying informed about **indicators of compromise (IOCs)**, organizations can swiftly respond to security incidents.

 There are multiple approaches for integrating threat intelligence into incident response processes.
 Organizations can subscribe to **commercial threat intelligence feeds** that provide real-time information about known threats and vulnerabilities.
-Additionally, leveraging **open-source intelligence** enables organizations to gather insights into threat actors and their TTPs.
-For a more automated approach, organizations can utilize **threat intelligence platforms** that streamline the gathering and analysis of threat intelligence.
+Additionally, using **open-source intelligence** enables organizations to gather insights into threat actors and their TTPs.
+For a more automated approach, organizations can use **threat intelligence platforms** that streamline the gathering and analysis of threat intelligence.

 For example, the notorious cyberattack on the Ukrainian power grid in 2015 showcased the significance of threat intelligence.
 The attack, attributed to the threat actor SandWorm, employed custom malware targeting industrial control systems (ICS).
 Although SandWorm was previously unknown, cybersecurity researchers analyzed the attack and identified **IOCs** to detect and mitigate future attacks by this threat actor.

-Furthermore, the integration of threat intelligence in incident response processes contributes to long-term cybersecurity improvement.
+Also, the integration of threat intelligence in incident response processes contributes to long-term cybersecurity improvement.
 Through analysis and identification of patterns and trends, organizations can identify vulnerabilities in their security infrastructure and fortify their defenses accordingly.

 Incorporating threat intelligence into incident response processes empowers organizations to proactively defend against emerging threats, enhance incident detection and response capabilities, and continually improve their cybersecurity posture.
 ### 2. Emphasize the importance of communication